Goyam02/Weather-App/README.md

 # 🌤 Weather App

-Welcome to the Enhanced Weather App!
+Welcome to the Weather App!
 This application allows you to fetch and display current weather information for any city around the world using the OpenWeatherMap API.

 ## Features